mdyagual/supa_library/super-library-books/LEARNING.md

 Couldn't find type javax.enterprise.context.ApplicationScoped.
 Are you missing a dependency on your classpath?
 ```

 The solution?
-In the _BookMapper.java_, instead of "cdi"
+In the _BookMapper.java_, instead of "cdi",

 ```
 @Mapper(componentModel = "cdi", nullValuePropertyMappingStrategy = NullValuePropertyMappingStrategy.IGNORE)
 ```

-Change it for "jakarta"
+Change it for "jakarta".

 ```
 @Mapper(componentModel = "jakarta", nullValuePropertyMappingStrategy = NullValuePropertyMappingStrategy.IGNORE)